japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 === [[remove-usage]] Usage

-remove is used when BlockManager is requested to xref:storage:BlockManager.adoc#dropFromMemory[dropFromMemory] and xref:storage:BlockManager.adoc#removeBlockInternal[removeBlockInternal].
+remove is used when BlockManager is requested to storage:BlockManager.md#dropFromMemory[dropFromMemory] and storage:BlockManager.md#removeBlockInternal[removeBlockInternal].

 == [[putBytes]] Acquiring Storage Memory for Blocks